rashaduldev/rashaduldev/README.md

 🎤 Like to share my knowledge <br>
 📫 How to reach me? rashadul.dev@gmail.com <br>

 ![Visitor](https://komarev.com/ghpvc/?username=rashaduldevz&color=blueviolet&style=flat-square)
 [![Portfolio](https://img.shields.io/badge/Portfolio-odd--self.surge.sh-blueviolet?style=flat-square)](https://odd-self.surge.sh)

-I’m a Junior web Developer passionate about making error-free websites with Laravel and React.js Framework—a self-taught fast-learner full-stack developer from Dhaka.
+I’m a Frontend web Developer passionate about making error-free websites with Laravel and React.js Framework—a self-taught fast-learner full-stack developer from Dhaka.
 I have a passion for learning and sharing my knowledge with others as publicly as possible.
 Now I'm working at Bangladesh Outsourcing Company (BDOSC) as a Full-Stack Web Developer.
-I love to work with new technologies and develop web applications like Laravel Framework.
+I love to work with new technologies and develop web applications like NextJS Framework.
 And love to solve real-world problems.

 I am strategic, and goal-oriented, and always work with an end goal in mind.
 Currently, I am learning how to improve the performance of both responsive and progressive web applications for a better user experience.
 I’m looking to apply my skills as part of a fast-paced, quality-driven team in order to build better experiences in web development.